Our Blog

 Now what?

 It’s an organisation’s worst nightmare when its supposedly secure computer freezes one day with a message on the screen letting you know that you’ve fallen victim to ransomware.
 Understandably, panicking would be your first reaction, but this won’t help with the situation.
-It can even make it worse.
+It can even make it worse, especially if you have little to no ransomware recovery plan.

 It's only a matter of time before your organisation will fall victim to a ransomware attack.
 With the sophistication of ransomware attacks nowadays, no organisation is immune to them anymore.
 But what you can do is reduce your risk and save as much of your data as you can.
 Preparing a ransomware prevention and recovery plan - preferably with the help of cyber security service professionals - is necessary for an organisation to survive ransomware attacks of any magnitude.